asleepace/asleepace.com/src/content/blog/try.md

 }
 ```

-The first function overload handles our async case where the `fn` passed as an argument returns a promise, this version should also return a promise which can be awaited to obtain the result tuple containing `T` or an `Error`.
-The second overload handles our synchronous case where the `fn` passed as an argument either returns `T` or `never` (can throw).
-Finally the last overload combines all three for our implementation.
+The first function overload handles our async case where the `fn` argument returns a promise, this version should also return a promise which can then be awaited to obtain our result tuple containing `T` or `Error`.
+The second overload handles our synchronous case where the `fn` argument either returns `T` or `never` (can throw).
+Finally the last overload combines all three and the actual function implementation.

-Ok, this is starting to look fairly _promising_ if I do say so myself... all that is left now is to handle the implementation.
-The tricky part here is figuring out how to perform a runtime check for an async function and then how to apply our error catching logic to this async function in a synchronous context.
+Ok, this is starting to look fairly _promising_ if I do say so myself... all that is left now is the logic.
+The tricky part here is figuring out how to perform a runtime check for an async function and then how to apply our error catching logic to and async function in a synchronous context.
 Luckily, this is actually what promises are in the first place!

 ```ts
 try {